MultiTeamDevGroup/MultiCore-Lib/src/main/java/multiteam/multicore_lib/setup/example/README.md

     return Optional.of(new ItemTooltipComponent(new ItemStack(Items.APPLE)));
 }
 ```
-If you want to add an item tooltip component to an item that is already made (you don't have access to its class), just subscribe to the RenderTooltipEvent.GatherComponents event, and check if the item is the is what you want to modify, and if so just add a new ItemTooltipComponent, like so:
+If you want to add an item tooltip component to an item that is already made (you don't have access to its class), just subscribe to the RenderTooltipEvent.GatherComponents event, and check if the item is what you want to modify, and if so just add a new ItemTooltipComponent, like so:
 ```java
 @SubscribeEvent
 public static void gatherTooltips(RenderTooltipEvent.GatherComponents event) {